antmicro/rowhammer-tester/docs/source/usage.md

 ### Install Rowhammer tester

-Now clone the `rowhammer-tester` repository and install the rest of the required dependencies:
+Clone the `rowhammer-tester` repository and install the rest of the required dependencies:

 ```sh
 git clone --recursive https://github.com/antmicro/rowhammer-tester.git